-Symptoms get better the longer you take Risperdal.
-Some symptoms may improve in 1-2 weeks.
-It may take several months for you to see the full benefits of Risperdal.
+Symptoms get better the longer you take lithium.
+Some symptoms may improve in 1 week.
+It may take up to several weeks for you to see the full benefits of lithium.

 Your healthcare professional will start with a low dose that is slowly increased to find the best dose that works for you.
 Tell your healthcare professional about how it's working for you and if you have any side effects so the dose can be changed if needed.